Microchip-MPLAB-Harmony/wireless_rnbd/apps/basicdata_exchange/pic32mz_w1_curiosity/readme.md

     <br />

-    Right click on the project properties and verify the selected<br /> configuration
+    Right click on the project properties and verify the selected configuration

     <br />